chef-cft/chef-examples/examples/WorkstationWriteBasicCookstyle.md

-# How-to - Write a Basic Cookstyle Cop
+# How-to - Write a basic Cookstyle Rule

-This guide will provide a basic introduction to writing and installing custom Cookstyle Cops.
+This guide will provide a basic introduction to writing and installing custom Cookstyle rules.

 ## Before You Start